GMT 0

 3. Central attacking midfielder

 The central attacking midfielder (CAM) plays a central role in every attack of the team.
-This is a position that requires high technique, broad vision and sometimes even creativity.
-Players like Lionel Messi, Kevin De Bruyne and Bruno Fernandes are excellent examples of this position.
+This is a position that requires high technique, broad vision, and sometimes even creativity.
+Players like Lionel Messi, Kevin De Bruyne, and Bruno Fernandes are excellent examples of this position.

 The central attacking midfielder has very high technical requirements